 For example, let’s say you have a 30-year-old shake shingle roof on your home, and during a home inspection you are told your roof has a slim to none chance of holding up through the winter rain.
 (Why am I using this example?
 Because I just wrote a big fat check to the roofing company!)
 What would you do?

-• Be non-active.
+1. Be non-active.

-These are the type of homeowners who find out they have a leaky roof but just sit back, singing the song, “It Never Rains in Southern California,” hoping that will make it so.
+These are the type of homeowners who find out they have a leaky roof but just sit back, singing the song It Never Rains in Southern California and hoping that will make it so.
 Basically, they resist the change and choose to remain in denial.
 If I don’t address the issue, it’s not really there.
-It won’t happen to me, so I’m just going to continue to go about my business.
-Or they cop an attitude and say, It’s not fair.
-Why me?
-Either way, they don’t move forward and stay stuck.
-They are choosing the pay later versus now, approach—and pay they will.
+It won’t happen to me, so I’m just going to continue to go about my business, they think.
+Or they cop an attitude and say, “It’s not fair.
+Why me?”
+Either way, they stay stuck instead of moving forward, set on choosing the pay later versus now approach—and pay they will.

-• Be reactive.
+2. Be reactive.

-• Be proactive and positive.
+3. Be proactive and positive.

 A few months back, the homeowners accepted how old the original roof was and started to do their homework.
-They asked all their friends and neighbors for recommendations, did research on the Internet about roof materials during their spare time and started interviewing roofers suggested by others.
-They prepared a budget and started saving for the new roof, which is scheduled to be put on before the rainy season begins.
+They asked all their friends and neighbors for recommendations, did research on the internet about roof materials during their spare time and started interviewing roofers suggested by others.
+The homeowners prepared a budget and started saving for the new roof, which is scheduled to be put on before the rainy season begins.
 They put their focus on what they could do, focused on the positive outcomes and took action.